Lamassu: Mythology

-The lamassu is a celestial being from ancient Mesopotamian religion bearing a human head, bull's body, sometimes with the horns and the ears of a bull, and wings.
+The lamassu is a celestial being from ancient Mesopotamian religion bearing a human head, symbolising intelligence; a bull's body, symbolizing strength; and an eagle's wings, symbolizing freedom.
+Sometimes it had the horns and the ears of a bull.
 It appears frequently in Mesopotamian art.
 The lamassu and shedu were household protective spirits of the common Assyrian people, becoming associated later as royal protectors, and were placed as sentinels at entrances.
 The Akkadians associated the god Papsukkal with a lamassu and the god Išum with shedu.

 To protect houses, the lamassu were engraved in clay tablets, which were then buried under the door's threshold.
 They were often placed as a pair at the entrance of palaces.
 At the entrance of cities, they were sculpted in colossal size, and placed as a pair, one at each side of the door of the city, that generally had doors in the surrounding wall, each one looking toward one of the cardinal points.

 In modern culture

 The British 10th Army, which operated in Iraq and Iran in 1942–1943, adopted the lamassu as its insignia.
 A bearded man with a winged bull body appears on the logo of the United States Forces – Iraq.

 A man with a bull's body is found among the creatures that make up Aslan's army in The Lion, the Witch, and the Wardrobe by C. S. Lewis.
 He appears at the Stone Table, challenging the White Witch "with a great bellowing voice".
 In the film Alexander (2004), lamassu are seen at the Ishtar Gate in Babylon.
 In the Disney film Aladdin (1992), a gold lamassu can be found in the scene where Aladdin and Abu enter the cave in the desert to find the lamp.
-And, in the "Star Wars" prequel: Star Wars: Episode II – Attack of the Clones, Lama Su is the name of the Kaminoan cloner who tells Obi-Wan Kenobi about Jango Fett being the clone army's template.

 Michael Rakowitz, a Northwestern University professor of Art Theory & Practice, won a Fourth Plinth commission to recreate the Lamassu that stood in Nineveh, Iraq, from 700 BC until it was destroyed by ISIS in 2015.
-Rakowitz's sculpture will be displayed in London's Trafalgar Square beginning in 2018.
+Rakowitz's sculpture was displayed in London's Trafalgar Square from 2018 to 2020.

-Lamassu appear in the novel Magic Rises, the 6th book of the Kate Daniels series by Ilona Andrews.
+The lamassu is also often used as a representation of Assyrian culture by the modern Assyrian people, and use it to pay homage to their ancient ancestry.